tamasmajer/mongo-file-store/README.md

 # mongo-file-store
-Simple command line interface to MongoDB GridFS file store.
+Simple command line interface for storing files on MongoDB using GridFS.

-Provides familiar commands for managing the files on the server.
-My focus is only on text files, which can also be accessed by their path through a driver like in a key value store, but can also be downloaded and edited locally.
+## Status

+Only have been tested with text files.

+Needs support for synchronization.

+Should provide a driver simulating a key-value store.

 ## Usage